maxitg/SetReplace/Documentation/Generators/GenerateSingleHistory.md

 <img src="/Documentation/Images/GenerateSingleHistoryExample.png" width="478.2">

-Note that single histories are not necessarily single-path systems.
-Multiple rewriting events can be possible starting from a given state.
-However, only one event can take any given token as an input, ensuring that all generated events do not conflict with each other (i.e., there are no branchlike-separated events).
+Note that there is a distinction between single-history and single-path systems.
+Single-path systems are defined as ones where there is only one event possible from every state.
+A Turing machine would be an example of a single-path system.
+On the other hand, single-history systems allow multiple events from a single state, but all these events must be consistent, i.e., take non-overlapping inputs.
+Neither single-path nor single-history systems have branchlike-separated events.